Skip to Content

 So what did you do to make Stranger Bar the most popular gay bar in Bangkok?

-As you know the gay scene of Bangkok is dominated by Circus and Balcony.
+As you know the gay scene of Bangkok is dominated by Circus and Balcony, which I know you boys rate as one of the best gay restaurants in Bangkok.
 They are massive popular bars directly opposite each other.
 So we needed to find a way to make ourselves unique and different.
 We noticed a lack of good regular drag shows in the gay bars.
-Most go to DJ Station club for this, but it's late.
+Most go to DJ Station Club for this, but it's late.
 And given my love for drag, we decided to market ourselves as a drag bar.

 I have a lot of friends who, like myself, love dressing up and putting on a show.
 To be honest, it all happened by accident in the early years – once the bar closed, we'd all gather upstairs, dress up and pretend to perform.
-We quickly realised that this is something we could do every evening for our guests.
-So we started coming every evening to Stranger dressed in drag or very extravagant outfits, chatting with guests, getting crowds outside to come in and at around 9pm we'd do a few lip-synch performances.
+We quickly realized that this was something we could do every evening for our guests.
+So we started coming every evening to Stranger dressed in drag or very extravagant outfits, chatting with guests, getting crowds outside to come in, and at around 9 pm we'd do a few lip-synch performances.

 Then, Drag Race Thailand happened in 2018!